thenewgroup/newplayer/README.md

 - whitelist core components and bake 'em into main script
 	- try to keep them agnostic of eachother
 	- component service doesn't load external js for whitelisted core components

+- make another format for replacing module values!?
+- recursively load manifests?
+	- defaultManifest

+- abstract method "getId" available to components?
+	- overriden by components to set smart IDs when not in manifest.